Do Infants Go to Heaven during the Rapture?

 Jesus said: "Whoever believes in him [God's son] is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God's one and only Son."
 (John 3:18).

 However, since Christ paid for the sins of the world, and salvation is by faith, a child under the age of accountability is not under condemnation until they are old enough to trust/reject Christ.
 Christ offered the ultimate payment for all sin, including original sin.
 This is obtained by faith.
-Obviously those who have no capacity to believe or exercise faith are extended grace based upon the death of Christ.
+Obviously those who have no capacity to believe or exercise faith, including those who are mentally incapacitated, are extended grace based upon the death of Christ.

 David and Bathsheba's child had just died and his servants asked him why he was no longer grieving.
 He answered, "While the child was still alive, I fasted and wept.
 I thought, Who knows, the Lord may be gracious to me and let the child live but now that he is dead, why should I fast?
 Can I bring him back again?
 I will go to him, but he will not return to me" (2 Sam 12:33).